What is yield?

 To find only mole fraction, we have Mole Fraction Calculator for you.
 It will let you know how many grams product generates in this reaction.
 This calculator is very easy to use.
 It just takes yield equation and solves it and gives theoretical yield in the result.

-I hope you liked our article and calculator, please provide us your valuable feedback so we could constantly improve.
+I hope you liked our article and theoretical yield of chemical reactions calculator, please provide us your valuable feedback so we could constantly improve.
 Thanks!